roycehaynes/scrapy-rabbitmq/README.md

-# Use RabbitMQ to feed and queue Scrapy spiders.
+# A RabbitMQ Scheduler for Scrapy Framework.

 Scrapy-rabbitmq is a tool that lets you feed and queue URLs from RabbitMQ using the [Scrapy framework](http://doc.scrapy.org/en/latest/index.html).